aridoza/foundational-java/functional-programming-lesson/01-lambda-expressions/README.md

 ## Demo: Iterating Through a Collection Using Streams (10 min)

-In this demo, we'll take an existing list of `String` objects and iterate through it to produce a new list of strings, consisting of the values from the original list concatenated with a constant string value.
+In this demo, we'll take an existing list of `String` objects and iterate through it to produce a new list of strings, consisting of the values from the original list concatenated with a constant `String` value.

 ```java
 package com.ga.examples;